binux/pyspider/docs/Deployment-demo.pyspider.org.md

 #### fetcher

-fetcher is implemented with aync IO, it supportes 100 concurrent connections.
+fetcher is implemented with aync IO, it supports 100 concurrent connections.
 If the upstream queue are not choked, one fetcher should be enough.

 #### processor